Marlon Dingle: Storylines

 Donna dies and Marlon is awarded custody of April Windsor, his long lost daughter.
 He marries Laurel but is devastated when she becomes an alcoholic.
 After Jessie Grant arranges a surprise wedding, they marry on Christmas Day.
 The marriage ends when Jessie has an affair with her former husband Al Chapman.
 Marlon is arrested for killing Rhona's partner Graham Foster.
 He is later released when the real culprit, Pierce Harris, Rhona’s ex-husband, who had raped her 3 years previously is arrested and sent back to prison.
 Marlon suffers from PTSD for sometime after his release, which results in him suffering a heart attack.

 In 2021, Marlon and Rhona reconcile.
 He buys into the woolpack when Charity is disowned by the family after she makes a move on Al, who Debbie had discovered was cheating on her with Priya Sharma (Fiona Wade) weeks before.
 The business starts to experience financial issues due to the effects of the COVID-19 pandemic.
 Marlon suggests they start running a barbecue to get more business.
 Marlon buys a grill which is outside the business’s financial budget.
 This arrangement is short lived when Matty Barton burns his hands while cooking the barbecue food.

 When it is revealed that April is being bullied by her step grandfather, Bob’s daughter, Cathy, Marlon falls out with Bob and bans him from having any contact with April again.
 April is upset about this and spends time with Bob behind Marlon’s back.
 This infuriates Marlon even more and it results in an argument between him and Bob, upsetting April even more.
 Bob and Marlon eventually resolve their differences and April and Cathy make amends.

 Al buys into the Woolpack, much to the discomfort of the entire Dingle family.
 Marlon notices Chas and Al getting closer and tells Cain about this.
-Chas later reveals that she’s using Al in a bid to try and get him out out of the woolpack.
+Chas later reveals that she's using Al in a bid to try and get him out of the woolpack.
 It is later revealed that Al also has debts to clear.
-On Christmas Day, Al burns down the woolpack in a bid to try and claim the insurance.
+On Christmas Day, Al burns down the Woolpack in a bid to try and claim the insurance.
 Al tells Chas and Marlon that he can get people to invest so they can keep the woolpack.
 However, Al’s investor pulls out when Cain tracks him down and threatens him, infuriating Chas and Marlon.
 The woolpack is then put up for auction and Charity buys the woolpack and gives Chas and Marlon their old jobs back.